 As property manager, Homburg Canada Incorporated provides general management and repair services on behalf of the Corporation and its Subsidiaries.
 The initial terms of the agreements are generally ten years, automatically renewable for five years.
 After the initial term or the first full year the Corporation and/or its Subsidiaries may terminate the respective agreement upon six months notice of termination.
-If this is done, Homburg Invest will be due a termination fee equal to 20% of the average monthly compensation to Homburg Canada Incorporated multiplied by the number of months remaining in the term, unless the terminate the agreement any time observing a notice period of 12 months.
+If this is done, Homburg Invest will be due a termination fee equal to 20% of the average monthly compensation to Homburg Canada Incorporated multiplied by the number of months remaining in the term, unless the termination is due to the gross negligence of Homburg Canada Incorporated.
+Homburg Canada Incorporated may terminate the agreement any time observing a notice period of 12 months.